 THE TRIVIAL DEFECT DOCTRINE

-EXCEPTIONS TO THE TRIVIAL DEFECT DOCTRINE
+EXCEPTIONS TO THE TRIVIAL DEFECT DEFENSE

 HOW A LAWYER CAN HELP IN A TRIP AND FALL CASE

-Reach out the experienced attorneys at Silva Injury Law today if you have suffered from a trip and fall case.
+Reach out to the experienced attorneys at Silva Injury Law today if you have suffered from a trip and fall case.